Education

 International study

-The project has four aims:
+The project had two aims:

 • To gain a better understanding of what ‘good’ looks like in adult career guidance.